Queries¶

 WITH logical_servers

-Lists applications not attached to any logical server, which may indicate an incomplete cartography.
+Lists applications not attached to any logical server — a possible indicator of an incomplete cartography.

-LIMITto the necessary value: overly broad queries can be slow on large repositories. - Use
+LIMITto limit the number of results to the necessary value: overly broad queries can be slow on large repositories. - Use

-OUTPUT graphonly when relations are declared inWITH; a graph without relations will consist only of isolated nodes. - Verify field names in the API reference — a typo in a field name simply displays nothing, with no error message.
+OUTPUT graphonly when relations are declared inWITH; a graph without relations will consist of isolated nodes only. - Check field names in the API reference — a typo in a field name simply returns nothing, with no error message.

 - With

-EXISTS, declare the relation inWITHonly if you need to display its fields inFIELDS; otherwise,EXISTSalone is sufficient to filter without additional overhead. - Save recurring queries to facilitate teamwork and ensure reproducibility of cartographies.
+EXISTS, declare the relation inWITHonly if you need to display its fields inFIELDS; otherwise,EXISTSalone is sufficient to filter without extra overhead. - Save recurring queries to facilitate teamwork and ensure the reproducibility of cartographies.